Pre-trial detention: During custody

 Extended custody is based on the "Criminal Procedure Law of the People's Republic of China" for criminal suspects and defendants in the investigation, review and prosecution trial stages in which the period of custody of a suspect has been exceeded.
 Illegal acts that stipulate the time limit of custody by law.
 If the criminal suspect or defendant has been detained for more than five years, and the case is still in the stages of investigation, review and prosecution, first instance, and second instance, it is a case of "prolonged detention without decision".
 Prolonged unresolved cases may also have overdue custody, or there may be no overdue custody after legal procedures have been approved.
 According to the "Criminal Procedural Law of the People's Republic of China", the investigative agency's criminal detention period for criminal suspects is 30 days.
 In addition, there can be a maximum period of 7 days for arrest and review.
-When the case is transferred from the public security organ to the procuratorate and the court, the procedure of "changing custody" must be carried out in accordance with the law.
-If a criminal suspect or defendant is found to have been detained for an extended period of time, if the detention center fails to promptly report to the People's Procuratorate in writing and notify the case-handling agency, the procuratorate stationed in the detention center shall report to the chief prosecutor for approval and issue a "Notice of Correction of Illegal Laws" to the detention center in the name of that court.
+When the case is transferred from the police to the prosecutor's office and the court, the procedure of "changing custody" must be carried out in accordance with the law.
+If a criminal suspect or defendant is found to have been detained for an extended period of time, if the detention center fails to promptly report to the prosecutor's office in writing and notify the case-handling agency, the procuratorate stationed in the detention center shall report to the chief prosecutor for approval and issue a "Notice of Correction of Illegal Laws" to the detention center in the name of that court.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, a person brought before the District Court and charged may be either released on bail or held on remand (athchur) while awaiting trial.
+In Ireland, a person brought before the District Court and charged may be either released on bail or held on remand (athchur) while awaiting trial.
 Typically this is for less than 8 days, but it can be as long as 30 days.
 Cloverhill Prison is the main remand prison in the Dublin area.
 If the prisoner's court appearance is in 4 days or less, they may be held at a Garda station.
 In the 2020s, there has been an increase in the number of prisoners held on remand for minor offences, Peter McVerry noting that remand was almost always used if the defendant was homeless or severely mentally ill.